 it may be essential that you contact a

 Garden City child custody attorney in order to pursue adjustment of your parenting plan so that the custodial

 parent can relocate lawfully.

-Our team at Jonathan E. Edwards P.C. can help you and answer any questions you
+Jonathan E. Edwards P.C. can help you and answer any questions you might be having.

 We’re proud to offer excellence in representation to our valued clients.